 “Aw, man.
 What’s happenin’?
 Give me back my bed.
 Naw, just move over.
 I’m too fucked up to care.
 Shit.
 What a trip.
 I am so wasted.”

 He is all sweaty, but touching him, he is cold.

 “Yeah, I’m sick.
 I itch all over.
 Be a good little cousin and scratch my back.
 Yeah, up and down.
 With your nails.
 Now, over on the right side.
 That feels great.
 Just keep it up.
 Long strokes.
 All over my back.
 Now do my scalp.
 Yeah, use your nails.
 Hands on both sides of my head.
 Now, my back again.
 Aw, that feels so good.
 Do my shoulders.
 Up and down my arms.
 Careful inside my elbow.
 I got a cut there.
 Yeah.
 You’re the greatest.”

-Next I remember, it’s morning.
+Next thing I know, it is morning.
 I wake up curled up next to Joey.
-Suffice to say that I do remember fully getting it on with Joey.
+Suffice to say that I remember fully getting it on with Joey.